naninovel/docs/docs/guide/movies.md

 Before starting playing a movie a fade-in to the specified fade texture (solid black by default) is performed.
 When playback is finished, a fade-out from the fade texture to the scene content is performed.

-Player can skip movie playback with a `Cancel` input (`Esc` by default for standalone input module); binding can be changed in input configuration menu.
+Player can skip movie playback with a `SkipMovie` input (`Esc` by default for standalone input module); binding can be changed in input configuration menu.

 To add, edit and remove movie resources use the movie manager accessible via `Naninovel -> Resources -> Movies` context menu: